abhijithneilabraham/Catch_me_sim/README.md

 # Catch_me_sim

-A simulation of a 3 Degree of freedom robotic arm which automatically reconfigures it's kinematics using reinforcement learning to chase a blue box, which is moved around by a mouse.
+A custom written script for a 2D simulation of a 3 Degree of freedom robotic arm which automatically reconfigures it's kinematics using reinforcement learning to chase a blue box, which is moved around by a mouse.

 ![Simulation sample](sim.jpg)